-To access your store’s currency settings, log in to your Admin Area and go to Settings > Currency.
+To access your store’s currency settings, log in to your store's Admin Dashboard and go to Settings > Currency.

 By default, your store is pre-configured to use US Dollars.
 If you want to use the American Dollar as your only currency, there's nothing more you need to do.
 If you need to use other currency types, you can configure them as follows: